hetzerj/MTA_snowball/README.md

 This repository is part of an ongoing IPBES project.

-The authors do not take any responsibility for it's copntent or the correct working of the code.
-If scripts in here wipe your data, you are on your own.
+The authors do not take any responsibility for it's content or the correct working of the code.

-Nevertheless, please feel free to browse the code and re-use it at your own risk.

-Once finalised, the final repo will be published on Zenodo

 ## Metadata